 Phase 3 – Engagement and consultation around priorities (March – May 2017)

 Phase 4 – Convergence on framework (June – September 2017)

 Phase 5 – Convergence on objectives and strategies (October 2017 – January 2018)

 Phase 6 – Translation to actions and deliverables (first step in implementation; spring 2018)

-Thanks to all of you who have submitted comments to date, whether through the online surveys, at the open house events, via the website or during our Facebook Live event.
-Please find below a summary of what we have heard so far:
+Thank you to all those who have submitted comments to date, whether through the online surveys, at the open house events, via the website or during one of our Facebook Live events.
+Please find below a summary of what we have heard so far.